ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 > > **Reason:** This represents the case of a possible input to the function
 > > that is outside of its intended usage.
 At the moment the function will just
 > > return the input value, but whether this is the correct behaviour depends on
-> > the wider context on which it will be used.
+> > the wider context in which it will be used.
 It might be better for this type
 > > of input value to cause an error to be raised however.
 The value of this
 > > test case is that it encourages you to think about this scenario and what
 > > the behaviour should be.
 It also demonstrates to others that you've